eduardkovalchuk/streaming-ucu-final-project/readme.md

 The streaming module uses Kafka Streams for data processing and merging.
 Solar panels data is readed into `KStream`, temperature data into `KTable`.
 Then data is joined and sent to the designated topic.

 Complexities: It would be cool to also have local environment to develop in.
 Kafka documentation is very 'implicit', you must guess different things.
+Kafka crashes from time to time.

 ### Weather provider